Apr

 What if I would like to sit with my friends at this event when we bought our tickets separately?

 No problem.
-Just send us an email whom you will like to sit next to when you purchase the tickets.
+Just send us an email before Jan 25, 2026 saying who you will like to sit with.

 What is the refund policy?

 There are no refunds.
-If you can’t make it, you may transfer your tickets to your friend by Satrday, Jan 25, 2025.
+If you can’t make it, you may transfer your tickets to your friend by Sunday, Jan 25, 2026.

 Can I bring Alcohol to the event?